Doag/PL-SQL-Conventions/articles/00_general.md

 In a package oder package body, variables may be defined at package level.
 Be careful with these variables, as they keep their value during their whole lifetime (if pragma `serially reusable` is not set, that is).
 This aspect of global variables may lead to bugs which are hard to find.
 Plus, if used inflationary, they will sum up in terms of memory consumption, as they will be stored per session.
 Don't ever used global variables to reduce the amount of parameters you have to pass around between methods and helper methods if you're not absolutely sure that no dangling values may be contained in these global variables.

+Another reason to avoid global variables is that they make testing more complicated.
+If you expose a procedure or function for testing, you must make sure that no global variable is used, except when it is initialized _deterministically_ or in that procedure or function itself.
+Otherwise your tests could give different results just by starting them in a different sequence.

 Don't use global variables or constants at package specification level directly.
 If a constant value needs to be changed later, it will force all packages referencing this package to recompile as well.
 Plus, a constant in a package is not accessible from SQL, as SQL is not aware of variables.
 Consider creating getter functions for a constant or store constants within database tables if you require them from within SQL.
 Alternatively, you may define constants as global variables and set their value during package initialization but in this case you loose their constant behaviour.

-The same recommendation applies to global cursor defined in a package.
+The same recommendation applies to any global cursor defined in a package.
 If you use them at all, make sure that you close them afterwards.
-Global cursor remain open for the whole lifetime of the package, just as any other global variable will do, consuming loads of memory if not carefully closed after usage.
+Global cursors remain open for the whole lifetime of the package, just as any other global variable will do, consuming loads of memory if not carefully closed after usage.

 #### Prefer *Cursor For Loops* over explicit cursor handling

 Times have changed: It might have been advisable in earlier releases of the database to use explicit cursors (`declare - open - fetch - close`) over *Cursor For Loops*, but those times have passed by.
 Working with Cursor For Loops is not only faster (as the compiler implicitly converts them bulk operations) than explicit cursor but more readable as well.
-So if there is no strong reason for working with explicit cursor (A `cursor` expression in a `select` statement may be such a reason) then write the short, more elegant and in most cases faster Cursor For Loop.
+So if there is no strong reason for working with explicit cursors (A `cursor` expression in a `select` statement may be such a reason) then write the short, more elegant and in most cases faster Cursor For Loop.